Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Rewards: Beyond Additive Costs

 \begin{theorem} Given a \GS\ reward function and a \SPA\ cost function, the optimal contract can be computed in polynomial time. \end{theorem}

-We provide a poly-time algorithm for solving an agent's demand query in this setting in Section~\ref{sec:gs-spa-demand}, and we show that there are poly-many critical values in section~\ref{sec:gs-spa-critical-values}.
+We provide a poly-time algorithm for computing an agent's best response in this setting in Section~\ref{sec:gs-spa-demand}, and we show that there are poly-many critical values in section~\ref{sec:gs-spa-critical-values}.
 By Theorem~\ref{thm:optimal-contract}, these two conditions suffice to solve the optimal contract problem efficiently.